ecraig12345/better-deps/README.md

 - Pros:
   - Reduces churn and merge conflicts when updating `devDependencies`.
 This is especially important for frequent updates with a tool such as Renovate or Dependabot.
+    - This is less important for Renovate now: its capability for lockfile-only in-range updates (such as updating the installed version for `"foo": "^1.0.0"` from `1.1.0` to `1.2.0`) has been improved, so its recommended config presets no longer pin `devDependencies` by default.
   - Makes it easier for a human to update `devDependencies` without accidentally introducing mismatches and duplicates.
 (But you should also be using [syncpack](https://www.npmjs.com/package/syncpack) or another tool to prevent mismatches!)
   - Prevents the wrong version of a dep from being hoisted implicitly.
 Most package managers don't install dependencies strictly nested within their trees; instead, they flatten the tree to some degree, which involves implicitly hoisting some deps to be installed under the monorepo's root `node_modules`.
 Yarn (at least v1) seems _nondeterministic_ about which package version it chooses to install at the repo root if more than one version is present anywhere in the tree, sometimes leading to different behavior between computers. (npm may also have a variant of this problem when generating or updating the lock file.)
 - Cons: